A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Universal hashing Two-universal hashing

 \subsection{Privacy amplification}

 Another application of universal$_2$ hashing is privacy amplification.
-As perfect security can never be ensured, we have quantified how close the key output is from a perfectly secure key in Sec.~\ref{sec:preliminaries:def_security}.
+As perfect security can never be ensured, we introduced the definition of security in Sec.~\ref{sec:preliminaries:def_security}, which allows us to quantified how close the key output is from a perfectly secure key.
 By performing privacy amplification, a key arbitrarily close to a perfectly secure key can be produced.
 In fact, the privacy amplification step is performed by taking the verified key $Z$ and a hash function $f_y$ chosen at random following a uniform distribution $U_Y$ from a universal$_2$ family of hash functions\footnote{A more general definition of universal$_2$ hashing exists that does not require keys to be chosen uniformly at random.
 However, in this work we assume uniformity, as it is the most common approach in practical implementations.}, in order to produce a secure key $S$ of length $l$ which is shorter than $Z$ and (ideally) independent of $E$.
 The systems $Z$ and $S$ represent classical distributions and can hence be represented using Eq.~\eqref{eq:density_representation_classical_variable}.

 Let $\mathcal{F} = \{f_y\}_y$ be a universal$_2$ family of hash functions from $\mathcal{Z}$ to $\mathcal{S}$, as defined in Def.~\ref{def:universal_2}, describing the privacy amplification step.
 The output string is given by \cite{Renner05}